 Research report webinars are those that present original research on important subject matters.

 For instance, if you run a marketing agency, you might conduct a webinar on the hottest marketing trends for the year.
 If you run a medical supply company, it could be a webinar on the latest COVID-19 research.
+Or, if you run a clinic that offers dental treatment in turkey, you can create a webinar on the latest dental treatments you offer to help you land new patients.

 To find out what research your audience wants, send a survey to your email list.
 This way, you can share knowledge that your audience genuinely wants to learn.